mitmedialab/sherlock-project/README.md

 ### Installation of package
-You can use Sherlock by installing the package by cloning this repository, navigating to the root directory of this repository and run `pip install .`.
+This project is not installable through PyPI yet.
+For now, you can install Sherlock by cloning this repository, navigating to the root directory of this repository and run `pip install .`.

 ### Demonstration of usage